4.3 Strategy for the social inclusion of young people

 - Encourage the participation of people with fewer opportunities in mobility programs for skills and abilities development.

-The national coordinator for the drafting, and monitoring of the implementation of the National Youth Strategy is the Youth Board of Cyprus.
+The national coordinator for the drafting and monitoring of the implementation of the National Youth Strategy is the Youth Board of Cyprus.
 For the implementation of the Strategy a Cross-sectorial Working Group on Youth is established in order to ensure constant coordination and close cooperation among all governmental institutions that deal with youth issues.
-The Cross-sectorial Working Group has developed the first 3-year Action Plan (2017-2019) which was monitored via regular progress reports coordinated by the Youth Board of Cyprus.
+The Cross-sectorial Working Group has developed the two 3-year Action Plans (2017-2019 & 2020-2022) which are monitored via regular progress reports coordinated by the Youth Board of Cyprus.
 The first Progress Report for the period 2017-2019 revealed that more than 26 actions have been implemented or are still in action, aiming at young people’s social inclusion.
 Briefly, some of the actions can be summarized to the following ones: programs to empower employment of disabled youth, creation of a new center to host unaccompanied minors, teaching of social skills, foster care programs for minors, programs for empowering inclusion of young people coming from Third Countries, etc.